Special effects of Terminator 2: Judgment Day: The Cyberdyne building

-The explosion of the Cyberdyne building was filmed at a building in San Jose over three to four weeks.
-The building was chosen because it was the only place scouts could find in Los Angeles that would allow for a low-flying helicopter.
-The area was lit with Xenon lights on towers and the helicopter light.
+The explosion of the Cyberdyne building was filmed at a disused office building in Fremont, California, over three to four weeks.
+The building was chosen because scouts couldn't find a location in the Los Angeles area that would allow for a low-flying helicopter.
+The area was lit with xenon lights on towers and the helicopter light.
 The explosion was practical and filmed with about 9 to 10 cameras plus one aboard the helicopter, and remote cameras inside cars for more dangerous shots, to fully cover it.
-It was led by pyro technician Tom Fisher.
-It was a difficult effect, requiring hundreds of gallons of gasoline to portray a giant fireball, and it took hours to rig completely.
+It was led by pyrotechnician Tom Fisher.
+It was a difficult effect, requiring hundreds of gallons of gasoline to portray a giant fireball, and taking hours to rig completely.

 The T-1000 jumping from his bike to a helicopter was accomplished by harnessing the rider, Bobby Brown, with a bungee cord rigged to pull him off at a certain point to land in a pile of cardboard boxes.
 The stunt and the helicopter were filmed separately and composited by Pacific Title.
 The effects company had to manually paint out the bungee cord from the scene, which was difficult because of all the surrounding broken glass and debris.
-The minigun used by the T-800 in the scene was a prop re-used from Predator (1987).
+The minigun used by the T-800 in the scene was a prop reused from Predator (1987).

 Steel mill

 The steel mill scenes were filmed at an abandoned steel mill in Fontana, California.
 Joe Nemec and his art department were tasked with a substantial renovation to make it appear operational, requiring them to build new platforms, add stairways, and construct a conveyor belt system, as well as two large replicas of the vats for holding molten steel, built from wood and plaster, with a fiberglass pour.
 It was impractical to film around molten steel, and so the visual effect had to be recreated, mainly with lighting provided by lighting consultant Richard Mula.
-Cameron wanted the pouring steel to be a brilliant white while giving off an orange glow, for which Mula procured prototype 0.5-inch diameter and 12-inch long 1500w T-3 Tungsten lights.
+Cameron wanted the pouring steel to be a brilliant white while giving off an orange glow, for which Mula procured prototype 0.5-inch-diameter and 12-inch-long 1500W T-3 tungsten lights.
 He added two banks of eight lamps in the middle of each fiberglass pour, and from a distance, they appeared to be a single, solid line, with orange fluorescent lamps on either side.
-Mula chose fluorescent over incandescent because the heat would be too much otherwise, but even so, the heat was high enough that refrigerated air had to be constantly pumped into the pour when the lamps were on and they could only be on for a few minutes at a time.
-During one take, the cooled air was not switched on and the fiberglass ended up catching fire and had to be re-made.
+Mula chose fluorescent over incandescent because of heat concerns, but even so, the heat was high enough that the lamps could only be on for a few minutes at a time, during which refrigerated air had to be constantly pumped into the pour.
+During one take, the cooled air was not switched on and the fiberglass caught fire and had to be remade.